Joe Thompson (footballer): Early life

-Thompson was born and raised in Bath, Somerset before moving to Manchester to live with his aunt when his mother was admitted to a psychiatric hospital.
-He has a brother.
-Thompson revealed that "his father was absent in their life and said: He'd gone down the wrong path and became addicted to hard drugs.
+Thompson was born on 5 March 1989 in Bath, Somerset; he had two siblings, a brother and a sister.
+He had a "turbulent" childhood, "witnessing his father abusing his mother physically and verbally, his younger brother being struck by a hit-and-run driver ... and his mother suffering a breakdown when he was eight."
+Raised in his birth city, he moved to Manchester to live with his aunt when his mother was admitted to a psychiatric hospital.
+Thompson said that his father was "absent" and had "gone down the wrong path and became addicted to hard drugs.
 I think he has spent 12 of the last 20 years behind bars and missed out seeing me and my brother achieve some great things in life."
-He had a "turbulent" childhood, "witnessing his father abusing his mother physically and verbally, his younger brother Reuben being struck by a hit-and-run driver – he remembers the tyre mark on the face of Reuben, who made a full recovery from his injuries – and his mother suffering a breakdown when he was eight."

-Attending St Vincent's Primary School, St Cuthbert's High School Hopwood Hall School, Thompson revealed he excelled in athletics and was a good 800-metre runner, but "wanted to be a part of something on a long term".
+Attending St Vincent's Primary School, St Cuthbert's High School and Hopwood Hall School, Thompson excelled in athletics and was a good 800-metre runner, but "wanted to be a part of something on a long term".
 This led Thompson to begin playing football for a local team "as a way of integrating".
 In 1998, he joined Manchester United's youth team and played alongside James Chester, Danny Drinkwater and Tom Cleverley.
-At school, Thompson said" that football slowly turned him from an outsider into one of the gang" and that he had an air of arrogance and confidence in any situation, as he was good at something but his teachers warned him that he still needed to concentrate on his studies in case he "might not make it"; it didn't stop him from "practising his signature on scraps of paper at the back of the classroom".
-Thompson said life was great for him until at age 16, he learned that Manchester United released him because he was small.
-Thompson said his release was difficult to take that he didn't tell any of my friends for at least two weeks, stating: "I'd always been a winner – the best at football, athletics and basketball – but now I was a loser."
+At school, Thompson said "that football slowly turned him from an outsider into one of the gang" and that he had an air of arrogance and confidence in any situation, as he was good at something.
+His teachers warned him that he still needed to concentrate on his studies in case he "might not make it", but that did not stop him from "practising his signature on scraps of paper at the back of the classroom".
+He said life was "great" for him until at age 16, he learnt that Manchester United released him because he was small.
+Thompson said his release was difficult to take and he did not tell any of his friends for at least two weeks: "I'd always been a winner – the best at football, athletics and basketball – but now I was a loser."